Code-Institute-Submissions/gitbush-milestone-1/README.md

 Tehnologies used in this project:

-* HTML
+* HTML- for markup.
-* CSS
+* CSS - for static styling.
-* Javascript and Jquery - used for dropdown menu (although not needed for assessment)
+* Javascript and Jquery (https://jquery.com) - used for dropdown menu (although not needed for assessment)

 Frameworks used: